donkirkby/four-letter-blocks/docs/index.md

 set of standard crossword clues and has to assemble the grid.
 The bad news is that the clues aren't numbered in the normal way - 1 Across might not be in the top left.
 The good news is that every word has at least the first letter given.

+I recently learned that I was not the first to build a crossword puzzle out of tetrominoes.
+The [Cross Jig Publishing Co.] published one in 1932.
+A more recent puzzle in the same family is [Tiled Words], by [Paul Hebert].

 Here's a small starter puzzle to see how they work.
 You can also print out the [PDF].
 Find more challenging puzzles I've published on [Puzzling Stack Exchange].